cu-mkp/research-teaching-companion/content/resources/student-projects/fa24_ardila-javier_final-project_intertextuality.md

 rupture and seclusion.[^6] The interplay between reception and appropriation leads to the idea that the list of authors and titles serves as both pieces of a puzzle and a bridge to the intellectual environment in which Ms. Fr.
 640 was created.
-It also connects to simultaneous bibliographical debates.

 This essay serves a descriptive purpose rather than an argumentative one.
 As previously noted, the connection between the list (presumably of